Corrina Owens shares her proven methods for reducing churn risk

 For example, when a customer with a yearly contract decides not to sign a new one once the initial twelve months are up.

-Keep in mind though: your churn rate doesn’t include the number of customers who downgrade or update to a different package (those go under net revenue retention).
+Churn rate doesn't include downgrades or package changes—those fall under net revenue retention.
 Instead, it focuses on existing customers who unsubscribe within a specific time period, translating to revenue loss.

 3 reasons customers churn